tolitius/bb8/README.md

 Source (i.e. `"from"`) of the payment could be any account, not just the issuer, as long as this account has YUMs to send.
 The reason it was the issuer in the example above is that it was the only account that had YUMs.
 The issuer's public key though should still be used to identify the asset: "this YUM token you are getting was indeed signed by me".

 Excellent, we are now ready to distribute YUMs.
-We can use the same `--send-payment` option with different account addresses to do that.
+We can use the same `--send-payment` flag with different account addresses to do that.

 ## Transaction Options

 When submitting a transaction to Stellar there are several [transaction options](https://www.stellar.org/developers/guides/concepts/list-of-operations.html#set-options) that could be set.

-`stellar-mc` has a `--tx-options` option that takes these options as JSON and sets them on a transaction before it is submitted.
+`stellar-mc` has a `--tx-options` flag that takes these options as JSON and sets them on a transaction before it is submitted.

-It can also be combined with `--send-payment`, `--issue-new-token`, `--new-tx` and any other transactions.
+It can also be combined with `--send-payment`, `--change-trust`, `--new-tx` and any other transactions.

 ### Adding Discoverablity and Meta Information